 Advanced zyLabs provide a versatile cloud IDE where you can start servers to view web projects, open GUI applications on the desktop, select from multiple language options, and more.

-There are more options available than what you see in a classic zyLab detailed below.
+There are more options available than a classic zyLab, detailed below.

 Files